 StresStimulus provides a comprehensive mechanism of emulating the browser caching factor.
 The Cache-Control property allows configuring a mix of virtual users with different browsing history (cache) management.
 Every VU can either have cache enabled or disabled.

-- A VU with disabled browser cache will send all recorded requests on all iterations without any HTTP caching headers.
+- A VU with a disabled browser cache will send all recorded requests on all iterations without any HTTP caching headers.
 For every request, the server is expected to send a full response.